JPDesignTech/hls-starter/README.md

 - 🎯 Support for both TS and fMP4 segments
 - 🌐 HLS proxy for external playlist analysis
 - 💾 Persistent video history with Redis
+- 🛡️ Video corruption detection and repair suggestions using FFProbe

 ## 🏗️ System Architecture